Channel: @schooloftheamericanrifle

 This video details the significant financial and logistical burdens of obtaining concealed carry permits across multiple states.
 The School of the American Rifle hosts explain their $12,804.63 expenditure for permits covering 46 states and D.C., highlighting the complex, state-specific requirements and the impact on Second Amendment rights.
 They discuss dropped permits due to changing laws and the challenges faced by non-residents.

-This guide, presented by School of the American Rifle, details how to identify and replace a malformed weld spring in an AR-15 Delta Ring assembly.
-A misaligned weld spring can cause the gas tube to be pushed off-center, leading to excessive friction or damage to the carrier key and gas tube.
-Replacing the faulty component ensures proper gas tube alignment and firearm reliability.
+This expert guide from School of the American Rifle details how to identify and replace a malformed weld spring in an AR-15's delta ring assembly.
+A misaligned weld spring can cause gas tube issues, leading to potential component damage.
+The video provides a clear visual comparison and step-by-step instructions for replacement, emphasizing proper alignment for optimal function.

-This guide details how to inspect AR-15 Bolt Carrier Groups (BCGs) for critical manufacturing defects, specifically focusing on peening marks and burrs on the carrier rails.
-Instruction from School of the American Rifle highlights how these imperfections, often resulting from attempts to correct loose carrier key pockets, can cause significant damage to the aluminum upper receiver.
-Proper inspection is crucial for ensuring BCG longevity and firearm reliability.
+This guide details how to inspect an AR-15 Bolt Carrier Group (BCG) for critical defects, specifically peening marks on the carrier rails.
+Instruction from School of the American Rifle highlights how improper peening can lead to significant damage to the upper receiver.
+Proper inspection is crucial for ensuring BCG longevity and firearm safety.

 This video is a deeply personal and emotional tribute to a beloved pet, Rebel Cat, who passed away from kidney failure.
 The creator expresses profound sadness and gratitude to their audience for their love and support of Rebel Cat.
 The focus is entirely on the loss of the pet and the impact it has had on the creator and the community.